ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 In addition to powerful visualizations R provides an unparalleled array of statistical analysis methods.
-Generating a table of the results from a linear model testing the correlation of maximum length with maximum size takes a single line: (The `xtable` command formats the table for printing, in this case, in LaTeX.)
+Generating a table of the results from a linear model testing the correlation of maximum length with maximum size takes a single line (The `xtable` command formats the table for printing, in this case, in LaTeX):

 ``` {r }
 corr.model <- summary(lm(data=dat,  length ~ age))